Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 Authentic forgiveness always includes restoration of the relationship-

 This is a filthy-rotten-lie the devil uses to keep good people from forgiving and moving on.
 After all, who in their right mind would choose to forgive their rapist or abuser if forgiving means they have to become friends with them?
 It truly is possible to fully forgive a person without building or rebuilding a relationship with them.
 Sometimes (not every time) forgiveness without reconciliation is the safest, wisest route to take.
-Reconciliation is more complicated than forgiveness because reconciling with a stubbornly unrepentant sinner usually leads to more hurt.
+Reconciliation is more complicated than forgiveness because reconciling with a stubbornly unrepentant sinner always leads to more hurt.
 Hurt leads to bitterness.
-I believe that Hebrews 12:25 cautions Christians against placing themselves in situations that will likely lead to bitterness.
-No situation is more liable to produce bitterness than being repetitively hurt by the same person.
+Hebrews 12:25 cautions Christians against placing themselves in situations that will likely lead to bitterness.
+No situation is more liable to produce bitterness than being repeatedly hurt by the same person.
 That being said, in cases where reconciliation can be achieved every effort should be made to attain that end.
 A skilled Christian counselor or a Pastor can be helpful in bringing about healthy reconciliation in relationships damaged by sin.

 Forgiveness is a “one and done”-